First cabinet of Donald Trump: Mick Zais (acting)

-Deputy Secretary Mick Zais succeeded DeVos in an acting capacity on January 8, 2021, and served for the final days of the administration.
+Deputy Secretary Mick Zais succeeded DeVos in an acting capacity on January 8, 2021, and served for the final days until the end of the Trump administration, on January 20, 2021.

 Secretary of Veterans Affairs

 The nomination of a Secretary-designate is reviewed during hearings held by the members of the Veterans Affairs committee, then presented to the full Senate for a vote.

 Robert Snyder (acting)

 Robert Snyder served as acting secretary from January 20 until February 14, 2017.

-David Shulkin
+David Shulkin (2017–2018)

 On January 11, 2017, David Shulkin, the Under Secretary of Veterans Affairs for Health under President Barack Obama, was selected to be the Secretary of Veterans Affairs.
-He was later confirmed by the Senate by a 100 to 0 vote.
+On February 13, he was confirmed by the Senate in a vote of 100–0.
+He assumed office on February 14, 2017.

 In February 2018, the VA inspector general issued a report criticizing Shulkin for misusing department funds to pay for his and his wife's personal travel.
-On March 28, Trump fired him.
+On March 28, President Trump fired him.

 Robert Wilkie (acting)

 Robert Wilkie served as acting secretary from March 28 until May 29, 2018.